freegs4e/freegs4e/README.md

 cd freegs4e
 pip install -e ".[dev]"
 ```

+Changes to the `main` branch must be made through pull requests.

+If you don't have write access to the repository, pull requests through GitHub forks are welcome.

 Pre-commit hooks are used to ensure code quality.
 To install the pre-commit hooks, run: